jruels/tf-gcp/labs/gitlab-cicd/gitlab-basics.md

 ## Part 5: GitLab Pages

 ### View Your Deployed Site
-1. Go to Settings → Pages
+1. Go to Deploy → Pages
 2. You should see your site's URL (usually `https://<username>.gitlab.io/<project-name>`)
 3. Click the URL to view your deployed website